Tech drives Wall Street higher as jobs report calms inflation fears

 All three indexes rose for the week, with the Nasdaq posting its third straight weekly gain.

 Tech and other growth stocks are seen as particularly vulnerable if inflation drives up bond yields and more heavily discounts the value of future cash flows.
-The Russell 1000 growth index gained 1.4% against a 0.4% rise for the counterpart Russell value index, as the financials sector, a key value group, lagged, rising just 0.2%.
+The Russell 1000 growth index (.RLG) gained 1.4% against a 0.4% rise for the counterpart Russell value index (.RLV), as the financials sector (.SPSY), a key value group, lagged, rising just 0.2%.

 “It’s just a risk-on trade because the market believes rates are going to stay lower for longer,” said Robert Pavlik, senior portfolio manager at Dakota Wealth.